ropensci/dittodb/README.md

 dittodb is heavily inspired by [httptest](https://CRAN.R-project.org/package=httptest), if you've used httptest before, you'll find many of the interactions similar.

-## A quick example
+## A quick example {.tabset}
-Say we have a Postgres database with some [`nycflights`](https://CRAN.R-project.org/package=nycflights13) data in it and we are writing functions that query this data that we want to test.
+Say we have a database with some [`nycflights`](https://CRAN.R-project.org/package=nycflights13) data in it and we are writing functions that query this data that we want to test.

 For example, we have the simple function that retrieves one airline: